Your Payment & Benefits

 All wages earned by employees of Camp Ramah New England are treated as Massachusetts source income.
 Those employees who are residents of other states will have to file a Massachusetts non-resident income tax return.

 We generally cannot honor requests for salary advances.
-If you have a need for a salary advance, please contact our Finance Associate or Director of Finance and Operations to discuss your request.
+If you have a need for a salary advance, please contact our Finance Associate or COO to discuss your request.

 Staff-members who leave camp before the end of a session will have their checks mailed to them at the end of that session.

 Please review your paycheck for errors.
-If you find a mistake, please report it to the Finance Associate or Director of Finance and Operations immediately.
+If you find a mistake, please report it to the Finance Associate or COO immediately.

 Camp Ramah New England is required by law to make certain deductions from your paycheck each pay period.
 Such deductions typically include federal and state taxes and Social Security (FICA) taxes.
 Depending on the state in which you are employed and the benefits you choose, there may be additional deductions.
 All deductions and the amount of the deductions are listed on your pay stub.
 These deductions are totaled each year for you on your Form W-2, Wage and Tax Statement.